Charles Nowosielski: Theatre Alba

 In 1981, with Richard Cherns, he founded Theatre Alba, with the aim of promoting diversity in Scottish theatre by producing plays in the Scots language and encouraging new Scottish writing.
 He took the role of Artistic Director while Cherns became the company's Musical Director.

 The company's first production was Edward Stiven's Tamlane, staged in the open air on the Calton Hill, Edinburgh, in 1981.
 In 1982 it staged the world premiere of The Shepherd Beguiled by Netta.
 B. Reid.
 The company's production of The Puddok an the Princess by David Purves won a Fringe First Award in August 1985, was staged again at the Traverse Theatre in December, and was taken on national tours by the company in 1986 and 1988.
 The company toured Edward Stiven's Tamlane in the Borders during the Borders Festival of Ballads and Legends in the auntumn of 1987.
 Stiven's The Cauldron was taken on tour in the spring of 1988.
 David Purves' Whuppitie Stourie was taken on a tour of the Central Belt in the autumn of 1989.
 Robert McLellan's The Carlin Moth was staged at Theatre Workshop on the Edinburgh Festival Fringe in August 1990 and toured South-West Scotland in the Autumn.

 In 1998, the company was invited to mount its Festival Fringe productions in Duddingston Kirk Gardens.
 Its first production there was a revival of Netta B. Reid's A Shepherd Beguiled, and it continued to use the gardens as an August venue for more than twenty years.
 Among the productions staged by the company during this period were adaptations of Anton Chekov's The Seagull and The Cherry Orchard commissioned from Jo Clifford and a Scots translations of Chekov's The Three Sisters and August Strindberg's The Outlaw commissioned from David Purves.
 From 2003 until 2018, Nowosielski produced four quinquennial Passion Plays, which were performed on Easter Sundays at locations around Duddingston village.

 Brunton Theatre

 Nowosielski was appointed Artistic Director at the Brunton Theatre, Musselburgh, in 1986, Richard Cherns joining him as Musical Director.
-Notable productions under their direction included the Kander & Ebb musical Cabaret, with Alan Cumming in the role of Cliff Bradshaw (1987), and Goodrich and Hackett'sThe Diary of Anne Frank (1988), The Brunton Theatre Company staged two Edinburgh International Festival productions at the Brunton, James Bridie's Holy Isle, opening at the Church Hill Theatre in Edinburgh, with Vivien Heilbron in the role of Margause, Queen of Orkney (1988), and Robert Silver's The Bruce (1991).
+Notable productions under their direction included the Kander & Ebb musical Cabaret, with Alan Cumming in the role of Cliff Bradshaw (1987), and Goodrich and Hackett'sThe Diary of Anne Frank (1988), The Brunton Theatre Company staged two Edinburgh International Festival productions, James Bridie's Holy Isle, opening at the Church Hill Theatre in Edinburgh, with Vivien Heilbron in the role of Margause, Queen of Orkney (1988), and Robert Silver's The Bruce (1991).

 Nowosielski continued to direct Theatre Alba productions at the Assembly Rooms on the Edinburgh Fringe, and took several of them on tour.